 A new year offers a chance for you to start fresh.
-It also offers the opportunity to achieve your greatest aspirations.
-From paying off your credit card debt to saving for the car of your dreams, there are plenty of financial goals in 2020 you may want to achieve.
+It also provides an opportunity to achieve your highest aspirations.
+From paying off your credit card debt to saving for the car of your dreams, it’s time to learn how to set financial goals in 2020.

 Studies show that people who write down their goals are three times more likely to achieve them.
-Read on to discover why goal setting is important, and how you can create goals that you stick to and achieve this year.
+Read on to discover why goal setting is essential, and how you can create goals that you stick to and accomplish this year.